 At different points during the school year, TESG must participate in the series of state standardized tests.
 At the beginning of the year, students in Grade 3 must take the Beginning-of-Grade Reading test, known as the BOG3.
 At the end of the year, we have a series of End-of-Grade tests known as the EOGs.
 All students grades 3rd-6th must take their EOG tests in reading and math, and 5th graders also take an EOG science test.
 For 2020-2021, 4th grade students will also take a BOG in reading.

 While at many schools, preparing for these tests becomes the sole focus of learning in the final months (and often the whole year!), TESG does things differently.
 We know that these tests are important because they are how the state will measure our academic success, but we also know that our students have demonstrated what they’ve learned in many hands-on, project-based, and experiential activities and assessments throughout the year.
 This test score is only one measure of that learning, and so while we want to ensure that kids are familiar with the format of the test and, of course, the material that will be on it, our teaching and learning practices are not test-driven.

-3rd grade families are notified about the BOG3 date at the beginning of the school year.
+For 2020-2021, 3rd and 4th grade families will be notified about the BOG date at the beginning of the school year.
 For EOG dates, please see the calendar below.
 A few notes about EOGs and state testing:

 - We set make-up dates for specific tests, but if a child misses both the regular and make-up dates, they will still have the opportunity to test on the day they are able to return to school.